paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 To ensure to only spend significant work on genuine disputes, we only trigger participation at all on any _vote import_ if any of the following holds true:

-- We saw the disputed candidate included on at least one fork of the chain
+- We saw the disputed candidate included in some not yet finalized block on at least one fork of the chain.
-- We have "our" availability chunk available for that candidate as this suggests that either availability was at least run, although it might not have succeeded or we have been a backing node of the candidate.
-In both cases the candidate is at least not completely made up and there has been some effort already flown into that candidate.
+- We have seen the disputed candidate backed in some not yet finalized block on at least one fork of the chain.
+This ensures the candidate is at least not completely made up and there has been some effort already flown into that candidate.
 - The dispute is already confirmed: Meaning that 1/3+1 nodes already participated, as this suggests in our threat model that there was at least one honest node that already voted, so the dispute must be genuine.